Reasons to visit the Masai Mara

 -

-What is the accommodation like in Maasai Mara?
+What is the accommodation like in Masai Mara?

 There's a good range of accommodation options in the Mara.
 These range from simple camps and lodges, to luxury options with exceptional service, views, and aesthetic.